Delta Pay With Miles: Save hundreds on flights with no blackout dates

 When to use Pay With Miles

-Again, Pay With Miles is a terrific option for folks who:
+Again, Pay With Miles is a terrific option for anyone who:

-- Don’t want to fuss with searching for available award tickets
+- Doesn’t want to fuss with searching for available award tickets

-- Are not flexible with travel dates, or traveling at peak times when award flights are harder to find
+- Isn’t flexible with travel dates, or traveling at peak times when award flights are harder to find

-- Find a sale fare where paying with miles would cost less than an award ticket
+- Finds a sale fare where paying with miles would cost less than an award ticket

 I’ll show you what I mean.

 Cheap cash fares